thanhthai3010/guides/src/pages/java/control-flow/index.md

 *   `if`
     ```java
-    if( <expression that results in a boolean>){
+    if ( < expression that results in a boolean > ) {
      //code enters this block if the above expression is 'true'
     }
     ```

 *   `if...else`
     ```java
-    if( <expression that results in a boolean> ){
+    if ( < expression that results in a boolean > ) {
      //execute this block if the expression is 'true'
-    } else{
+    } else {
      //execute this block if the expression is 'false'
     }
     ```